reversebias/mitosis/README.md

 ```
 Info : nrf51.cpu: hardware has 4 breakpoints, 2 watchpoints
 ```
+Otherwise you likely have a loose or wrong wire.

 ## Automatic make and programming scripts
 To use the automatic build scripts: